 On a BEd, you’ll concentrate on teaching, learning, and related academic principles.
 BA and BSc degrees focus more intently on giving you specialist knowledge in your chosen subject, but with an onus on also equipping you with the skills to pass that knowledge on in the classroom.

 If you’re still deciding on your degree course, these undergraduate routes are your quickest option for achieving QTS.
 Your study will include plenty of time in the classroom learning practical skills with experienced teachers, and upon graduating you’ll be ready to start your first teaching job right away.

 Applications for undergraduate teacher training courses work in the same way as other degree courses by applying through UCAS.
-The main deadline to submit your application has now passed – this ensured that your application received equal consideration by universities and colleges.
-However, you may still submit an application until 30 June 2015, which will be considered if there are still available vacancies.
+The deadline to submit your application has now passed.
+However, you are still able to submit an application and enter the clearing process from 1 July.

 You can find out more about funding for undergraduate teacher training in our funding section.
 This includes the new £9,000 bursary for undergraduate trainees on courses in maths and physics that lead to QTS.